shoaibrayeen/Programmers-Community/Bit Algorithm/Find Non-Repeated Element/readMe.md

-# An Array is given and every element is appearing twice except one elements.
+# An Array is given and every element is appearing twice except one element.
 You need to find that element.

 # Constraints
 -  1 < size Of Array <= 10^6